Multipass Cheatsheet

 multipass find

-Create a vm with from a docker image:
+Create a vm with from an image:

-multipass launch docker --name somenameforthevm
+multipass launch jammy --name somenameforthevm

 multipass info vmnamegoeshere